Vinayakrevankar/dataviz-project-proposal-1/README.md

 ---

-Prototype 3 -  Nobel Prizes by Country (Choropleth Map) This sketch represents a world map visualization where each country is shaded based on the number of Nobel Prizes associated with it — either through birth country or organization affiliation.
+Sketch 3 -  Nobel Prizes by Country (Choropleth Map) This sketch represents a world map visualization where each country is shaded based on the number of Nobel Prizes associated with it — either through birth country or organization affiliation.
 Purpose:
 To reveal the geographical concentration of Nobel laureates and highlight how recognition varies across regions.